-Our Mission is to promote environmental health and community well being through partnerships that lead to environmental education and community building.
+Our mission is to help everyone find nature where they live, work, and play.
 We envision a network of places and programs that lead to an urban community that is connected to their environment and each other in ways that lead to sustainable and equitable economic opportunity, stewardship of our natural ecosystems and community well-being.

-How we plan to meet our community’s needs...
+How we meet the needs of our community

-- Develop place based ecological education programs for young people and families in our city
+- Develop nature-based learning programs for young people and families in Greater Rochester

-- Create opportunities for environmental engagement in the community
+- Create opportunities for community building in nature

 - Elevate and connect efforts to do the same

 We firmly believe that the active inclusion of people from varying identities, backgrounds, and perspectives is essential to creating equitable access to holistic and affirming nature-based experiences.

 Chris Widmaier is an educator, social entrepreneur, and enthusiastic Rochesterian who served as an instructional coach and science educator in the Rochester City School District before moving on to the next stage of his career, launching the Rochester Ecology Partners.
 He is committed to the development of a sustainable, resilient community that offers equal opportunity for all people to live healthy, happy lives.

 Lindsay Clark has her Master’s in Environmental Conservation Education from NYU, and prior experience working for Rainforest Alliance managing their US school partnership program.
 As our Program Development Manager, she hopes to bring nature-based learning to children throughout the Greater Rochester region, inspiring the next generation of concerned citizens and preparing them to lead us to a more sustainable and equitable future.
 Her two kids will tell you “let’s go play outside” is one of her favorite and most used phrases at home!

 Timmi Okung - Neighborhood Nature Program Manager